 Note that, by taking inverses, this latter equation is equivalent to

 Recalling that $\exp\left( i\Omega H\right) =\frac{W-I}{W+I}$, we find that

-which implies that the transformation $H\rightarrow-H$ induces the transformation $W\rightarrow-W$, as observed in \cite{LDW17}.
+which implies that the transformation $H\rightarrow-H$ induces the transformation $W\rightarrow-W$, as observed in Ref.~\onlinecite{LDW17}.
 Now propagating this minus sign throughout all of the calculations in the proofs of Propositions~\ref{prop:product-rule-Gaussian}\ and \ref{prop:sandwich-with-square-root}, we find that

 The latter is a legitimate covariance matrix when $V_{5}-V_{4}>0$ because

 In the above, we used the fact that $V_{4}$ is a legitimate covariance matrix satisfying $V_{4}+i\Omega\geq0$ and the assumption that $V_{5}-V_{4}>0$.
 By \eqref{eq:H-PD-V-legit}, this implies that $H_{8}>0$.
 Since $V_{8}$ is a legitimate covariance matrix corresponding to $H_{8}$, we conclude \eqref{eq:H8-normalization}.